 Cash or assets that you transfer or roll from another qualified plan will not count against these annual limits.
 You can make a contribution to a new Traditional IRA for a given tax year even if you open the account in the following calendar year.

-You may no longer contribute to a Traditional IRA once you reach age 70½.
-Until that time, you must earn verifiable and taxable income to garner the tax-deferred benefits of Traditional IRA contributions.
+As of 2021, you may contribute to a Traditional IRA at any age, as long as you earn verifiable and taxable income to garner the tax-deferred benefits of Traditional IRA contributions.
 Your modified adjusted gross income (MAGI) may affect the deductibility of your contributions.
-The following MAGI ranges--at which your Traditional IRA contribution deductibility may be limited--apply for the 2018 tax year:
+Click here for more information from the IRS.

 Consult with your accountant or tax professional for more information about how your MAGI may affect your Traditional IRA contributions.